carlobaldassi/RRRMC.jl/docs/src/graph-types.md

 AbstractGraph
 ```

-There are currently three abstract subclasses, which determine which sampling algorithms can be used:
+There are currently three abstract subclasses and an alias, which determine how the sampling algorithms can be used:

 ```@docs
 SimpleGraph